-Asus’s VivoBook S series has been one of the most popular lines of mid-range laptops in the last few years, as these were among the first compact and lightweight full-size computers without major compromises and with a competitive price.
+The Asus VivoBook S15 series is one of the most popular lines of mid-range laptops in the last few years, as these were among the first compact and lightweight full-size computers without major compromises and with a competitive price.

 In this article, we’re talking about the mid-2019 update in the VivoBook S lineup, the 15-inch Asus VivoBook S15 S542FL model, in a mid-tier configuration with a Core i5 processor, Nvidia MX250 graphics, a matte IPS screen and a backlit keyboard.
-This is available at the time of the post from 799 to 899 USD/EUR, and will most likely drop in price over the next months.
+This is available at the time of the post from 799 to 899 USD/EUR, and will most likely drop in price over the next months and in 2020.

 *The final versions of this laptop ship with a 90W charger, but we only got a 65W charger on this test unit.
 I’ll update the article if I get to rerun the tests with the 90W charger.